The Top Four Ways To Fill Hot Sauce Bottles

 - Can get expensive

-Pneumatic Piston Filler
+4. Pneumatic Piston Filler

-If you are a growing hot sauce company, this is probably where you'll end up.
-A pneumatic piston filler is extremely fast and accurate.
+filler is extremely fast and accurate.
 Some of them even have heated sauce hoppers to keep your sauce at temperature if doing a huge run.

 Pros:

-- Extremely fast, perfect for high volume production
+- Extremely fast, perfect for high-volume production

 - Can be converted to automatic filling via sensors